Guatemalan Peace Process (1994–1996): Beginnings

 Under Ramiro de León Carpio's presidency, the Guatemalan peace process took on new life.
 President de Leon made an initial proposal to restart the peace process, which was rejected by the Unidad Revolucionaria Nacional Guatemalteca (URNG).
-As a result, in January 1994, representatives of the government of Guatemala and the UNRG met in Mexico City and signed the Framework Agreement.
+As a result, in January 1994, representatives of the government of Guatemala and the URNG met in Mexico City and signed the Framework Agreement.
 This agreement resumed efforts towards peace in the country and settled a new peace process through two-way negotiations brokered by the United Nations.
 It also established an instrumental "Group of Friends" to the Guatemalan peace process that consisted of the governments of Colombia, Mexico, Norway, Spain, the United States of America and Venezuela.
 Another contribution of the Framework Agreement was the creation of the Civil Society Assembly (ASC) aimed towards allowing a civil, non-governmental, sector to influence and critique the bilateral negotiations.

 Under this new moderation structure, the Guatemalan government and the URNG continued to make efforts to achieve a Firm and Lasting Peace in Guatemala.
 In 1994, four more major agreements were signed by the disputing sides in Mexico and Oslo.

 The Comprehensive Agreement on Human Rights signed on March 29 in Mexico City committed the government and the URNG to implement and enforce specified human rights.
 To achieve these human rights, the agreement addressed issues regarding impunity, regulations for bearing arms, the need for security forces to act under the law, the freedoms of association and movement, compulsory military service, security for parties protecting human rights, protection and services for victims of human rights violations, and halting harm inflicted on the Guatemalan population.
 Lastly, the agreement also required verification by part of the United Nations of the compliance of both negotiating parties with peace process agreements.
 This led to the successive creation of the United Nations Mission for the Verification of Human Rights and of Compliance with the Comprehensive Agreement on Human Rights in Guatemala, which was then renamed as United Nations Verification Mission in Guatemala (MINUGUA) and involved a peacekeeping mission after the final peace accord was signed in the country.